-Daybreak's Common Stock (OTC Pink: DBRM) trades on the OTC Pink® Open Market.
+Daybreak's Common Stock (OTC Pink: DBRM) trades on the OTC Pink® Open Market under the OTC Markets Group segment, Pink Current Information.
 Prior to May 1, 2016, our stock had traded on the OTCQB Venture Marketplace.
-Our transition to the OTC Pink® Open Market was a result of a cost-savings move for the company related to listing fees on the Venture Marketplace.
+Our transition to the OTC Pink® Open Market was the result of a cost-savings move for the company related to listing fees on the Venture Marketplace.